NyquistJnr/kincare/README.md

 - Allows diaspora members to pre-fund a wallet dedicated solely to medical emergencies
-- Ensures payment goes directly to the hospital — money never touches the family member's hands
+- Ensures payment goes directly to the hospital.
+Money never touches the family member's hands
 - Enables instant settlement to any Nigerian hospital bank account via Interswitch